daominah/mdpro3fork/README.md

 * Translations: python scripts used to split translation.csv to translation.conf.

 * QuickBMS: decrypt IDS_ITEM.bytes(names of items in Master Duel) and IDS_ITEMDESC.bytes(descriptions of items in Master Duel);

+### For Contributors:

+* If you want to edit in-game translations, please edit Tools/Translations/translations.csv with Excel.
+Do not edit translation.conf.

+* If you want to edit bot.conf(Windbot), please edit it on YGOMobile(https://github.com/fallenstardust/YGOMobile-cn-ko-en), this project copy these files from it.